Bachelor of Science in Business Administration

 - REE 4303 (Investment Decision Making)

-IST majors interested in international business may also pursue a Master of Arts with a major in International Business (MAIB) through the combined degree program.
+IST majors interested in international business may also pursue a Master of International Business (MIB) through the combined degree program.
 Like the MS-ISOM, this program allows students to apply select master’s level courses to their bachelor’s degree.

-For more information, please schedule an appointment with a School of Business Academic Advisor and Career Coach and consult the MS-ISOM or MAIB program website.
+For more information, please schedule an appointment with a School of Business Academic Advisor and Career Coach and consult the MS-ISOM or MIB program website.

 Internships and Career Outlook